Bites and Stings: Insects

 Treatment for stings

-Specific treatment for stings will be determined by your child's doctor.
+Specific treatment for stings will be discussed with you by your child's healthcare provider.
 Large local reactions usually do not lead to generalized reactions.
-However, they can be life-threatening if the sting occurs in the mouth, nose, or throat area.
+However, they can be life-threatening if the sting happens in the mouth, nose, or throat area.
 This is due to swelling that can close off the airway.

 Treatment for local skin reactions only may include: